Hello & Welcome...

-Hello and welcome to Kay's Art of Millinery website and and designer page.
+Hello and welcome to Kay's Art of Millinery website and designer page.
 This website is one of four I am attempting to connect together.
-The products are from Hats of Distinction, Buckram Hat Frames and FOSSHAPE (R) Hat Frames.
+The products are from Hats of Distinction, Buckram Hat Frames, and FOSSHAPE (R) Hat Frames.

 Over the years people often asked how I became interested in the Art of Millinery.
-The answer is Princess Diana inspired me and my first hats consists of a bridal line.
-During those years I used store bought hat frames.
+The answer is Princess Diana inspired me and my first hats consist of a bridal line.
+During those years I used store-bought hat frames.
 Since then I perfected my art and now create all the hat frames used for my designs, as well as those sold through the websites.

 I consider all my hats millinery art; because like any art piece each hat starts as a blank canvas.

 In this case, that canvas starts as a piece of buckram, hat body, or other material.
 Those materials are hand-blocked using one, two, and sometimes three wooden hat blocks.
 They are hand and machine sewn and all embellishments are sewn... not glued on.

 During my early years, I worked in the studio of the then very popular California designer Bob Mackie and later spoke at events about the art of millinery.
 I worked with the Lupus Society and created a line of hats for their rendition of My Fair Lady fashion show.
 I was the designer for a line of makeup for Isabel Sanford from the popular TV comedy The Jeffersons an American sitcom.
 I been honored numerous times and worked with many other designers and organizations throughout the years.

 I started the first Compton California African American Chapter of the Red Hat Society as well as hat-making classes.
 I was also honored to be a friend to and worked with Marilyn Bradford creator of the Forty Plus Modeling Troupe (She passed a few weeks ago).
 RIP Marilyn.